Skippy -- this really, really smiley little gentleman here -- was adopted a few weeks ago.

 We admitted we were powerless fighting the greatness of our mission and that our lives became unmanageable the minute we turned our backs on the Divine.

-Like in the 1980s when there were only big answering machines but no cell phones and no voice mail and so you literally had to wait by the phone for that guy you had the perfect date with to call you
+Futility like dating in the 1980s when there were only big answering machines but no cell phones and no voice mail and so you had to literally by the phone for that guy you had the perfect date with to call you...

-(omg it was so great and that kiss good night and he said "I'll call you", that's what he said and by the third day you start to wonder if you were crazy you could have sworn things were going well)
+(omg it was so great he kissed me good night and said "I'll call you" and then no call and you wonder if you were crazy because you could have sworn he liked you...)

-That's what it was like being a Met's fan.
+Yep.
+That's what it was like being a Mets fan.

 Watching a World Series game against the Yankees in 2000 was like watching a million dollar Ming Dynasty vase fall in slow motion with no hope of leaping across 20 feet to catch it.

-Call it building a team by Moneyball theories, or figuring out a way to survive Bernie Maddoff's ripping you off so that the Mets could stay in New York, call it a good general manager, or maybe it was just bringing up talented kids from minor league…
+Call it building a team by Moneyball theories, or figuring out a way to survive Bernie Maddoff so the Mets could stay in New York, or a good general manager, or bringing up talented kids from minor league…

-At the new predictable, steady, consistent Citi-Field, lots of loyal fans of their beloved team paid good money to pour their love into chiseled stone.
-Let's Go Mets! and We Love You! pepper the plaza.
+At the new predictable, steady, consistent Citi-Field, lots of loyal fans of their beloved team paid good money to pour their love into chiseled stone - tons of messages in stone tiles outside the stadium in the plaza all with Let's Go Mets! and We Love You!and YOU GOTTA BELIEVE!

 Social Tees rescued Diamond from the kill shelter a few months ago.